 She herself would be involved in both that suffrage movement and the sexual revolution some half a century later.
 Indeed, throughout most of her nearly 100 years on Earth, Alice Roosevelt Longworth was one of the key faces of modern and celebrated American womanhood.

 The Oldest And Loneliest Child Of Theodore Roosevelt

 Alice Roosevelt was born the only daughter of Theodore Roosevelt and his first wife, Alice Hathaway Lee, who he loved desperately.
-Hathaway died of kidney failure that went undetected thanks to the pregnancy but two days after giving birth, on Valentine’s Day 1884, the fourth anniversary of their engagement and the same day Teddy’s mother died.
+Two days after giving birth on Valentine’s Day of 1884, Hathaway died of kidney failure that went undetected thanks to the pregnancy on the fourth anniversary of their engagement and the same day Teddy’s mother died.

 Though a then 25-year-old Teddy had named his little girl for his wife, he was so overcome with grief that he could not call his daughter by her name, Alice Lee, and instead called her “Baby Lee.”
 Not only would Roosevelt never say “Alice” again, but he wouldn’t even let anyone else say it around him either.

-Following such tragic beginnings, Alice Roosevelt’s early years would be lonely and isolated ones.
+Following such tragic beginnings, Alice Roosevelt’s early years were lonely and isolated.
 Teddy took off for his ranch in the Badlands of North Dakota and left his daughter with his sister Anna in New York.
 While away, Teddy lived despondently as he worked through his all-consuming grief.
 He beat up a gunfighter in a saloon and he hunted buffalo, though he did also write to his daughter and think of her often.